 Hot flashes and night sweats

 Low bone density

 Today, it is no longer a simple issue of hormones or not.
 We thoroughly review each patient’s symptoms, offer appropriate testing and discuss life style modification, various hormonal and non-hormonal treatment options.

-Osteoporosis is the deterioration of the body’s bone structure making it brittle and susceptible to fractures.
-Many women do not know they have osteoporosis until they fracture or break a bone, at which time a bone density test is performed and X-rays are taken (X-rays alone cannot diagnose osteoporosis).
-DEXA scans (specialized X-rays) can be taken to provide precise measurements of bone density at important bone sites (spine, hip and femur) to determine a patient’s risk level of osteoporosis.
+Osteoporosis is the deterioration of the body’s bone structure making the bones more brittle and susceptible to fractures.
+Many women do not know they have osteoporosis until they fracture or break a bone.
+X-rays alone cannot diagnose osteoporosis.
+DEXA scans (specialized X-rays) can be used to provide precise measurements of bone density at important bone sites (spine, hip and femur) and to help determine a patient’s risk fracture.
 Bone mass (bone density) decreases in women after the age of 35 and decreases more rapidly in women after menopause.
-Among others, some of the key risk factors for osteoporosis include genetics, lack of exercise, lack of calcium and vitamin, cigarette smoking and excessive alcohol consumption.
+Some of the key risk factors for osteoporosis include genetics, lack of exercise, lack of calcium and vitamin D, cigarette smoking and excessive alcohol consumption.
 Certain medications also put women at risk for osteoporosis.